 Savings = [$1,415.38 to $1,690.38] – [Living Expenses]

 If the average Canadian’s monthly living expenses such as food, utility bills, phone and internet bills, transportation and entertainment costs are between $1,415.38 to $1,690.38, then the average Canadian will have zero savings.
 If the living expenses are higher, then the average Canadian will be in a debt spiral.
-Even if the average Canadian’s living expenses comes to about $1,200 a month, it’ll only leave the average Canadian about $215.38 to $490.38 in savings per month, which is about 5.17% and 11.77% of the average Canadian’s average income.
+Even if the average Canadian’s living expenses come to about $1,200 a month, it’ll only leave the average Canadian about $215.38 to $490.38 in savings per month, which is about 5.17% and 11.77% of the average Canadian’s average income.
 That number does not factor in discretionary spending such as clothing, electronic gadgets, vacations, etc..

 My Two Cents

 So with all the statistics related to the average Canadian’s income, student, mortgage and consumer debts, what does it all mean?
-It means that when you have debt, the creditors have first dip at your income as you have to pay them first until you get rid of them.
+It means that when you have debt, the creditors have first dip in your income as you have to pay them first until you get rid of them.
 You need to be first in line to get paid before the creditors.
 That means you want to pay yourself first!
 To increase your savings, you’ll have to understand the different forms of debt and how it can cost you a fortune (bad debts) or help you make more money (good debts).
 So to keep more of your money in your pocket, you’ll have to keep the creditors out.

 In The Third Step To Saving A Million Dollars, I will provide some insights on how to compound and grow your savings.